+101 participating teams

 EduHack 2nd edition: what’s new?

-This second edition will have two parts:
+This second edition has two parts:

 - EduHack participants are also provided with access to a digital platform to develop their proposals and be able to test them in real educational contexts.
 The platform includes co-creation and design thinking tools, problem solving resources, real experiences, success cases, working spaces and mentors to support them across the process.